riccardomerlin/codelyzr/README.md

 It is possible to exclude some paths from the analysis if not relevant so that the processing will take less time.
-To specify what paths should be excluded, create the file `hotspots/.pathExclusions` and add one path to be excuded per line.
+To specify what paths should be excluded, create the file `hotspots/.pathExclusions` and add one path to be excluded per line.

 Example: